truggles/EIA_Cleaned_Hourly_Electricity_Demand_Code/README.md

  * Compare results

 Because EIA will update historical data values if a balancing authority requests this, it is possible for historical values to change altering the final results.
 Altered values will change the regressions performend in the MICE step leading to different imputed values for all imputed entries.

+## Package Versions

+The exact environment used when cleaning and imputing the EIA data is saved in the file `package-list.txt`.
+The environment was created and managed using
+Conda.